Jacknet/gopherventure/README.md

 * ~~Implement RNG fight mechanics for monster battles.~~ The `math/rand` package in Go is actually pseudo-random.
-Maybe combining this with the `time` package might give some more expected random values?
+Maybe combining this with the `time` package might give some more suitable random values?
 To be experimented.
+* Player name would still contain line breaks.
+Maybe start using `fmt.Scanln()` instead of a reader for names?
+But it can only grab one word...
+This might need some experimentation.

 [![baby-gopher](https://raw.githubusercontent.com/drnic/babygopher-site/gh-pages/images/babygopher-badge.png)](http://www.babygopher.org)